SoftUni-Internal/interactive-content/EN/01-Components/01-Components.md

 The declarations array is where all the components, directives and pipes are added to make them usable within that particular module.

-Adding them to this array ensures that every that the different elements can communicate with each other.
+Adding them to this array ensures that the different elements can communicate with each other.

 Without this declaration, a component would not be able to use directives and pipes.